benceb1/ros2_course/README.md

 Please note that this code assumes it is being used in a ROS2 environment and relies on specific message types (LaserScan, Imu, Odometry, and Twist) and topics (/scan, /imu, /odom, and /cmd_vel).
 Make sure to provide the appropriate message types and topic names based on your specific ROS2 setup.

 ## Usage
+(The description is made for an already working and installed system)

 ### In first terminal
 1. Set up turtlebot model